asasinmode/recipemode/recipes.md

 ## how to

-Somewhat detailed instructions on how to prepare the dish.
+Instructions on how to prepare the dish.
 These are made for a future me that (hopefully) somewhat remembers what has to be done.
 If you somehow stumbled onto this page and have a question, DM me on twitter or discord.

 ## sources